Your time to write your statement

 'I currently undertake work experience at my local nursing home, allowing me to communicate and empathise with the residents, especially those is difficult situations.
-This has given me a great base for practicing my listening skills, which will help aid my career as a social worker.'
+This has given me a great base for practicing my listening skills, which will help aid my career as a social worker.

 'I am in the process of conducting an independent research project on the environmental implications of face coverings in my local river.
-This has helped me expand my knowledge further and I hope my findings will provide a great base for studying a degree in Environmental science.'
+This has helped me expand my knowledge further and I hope my findings will provide a great base for studying a degree in Environmental Science.'

 'Being a dedicated member of my local amateur dramatics society has allowed me to perform in front of large audiences many times.
 This has helped with my confidence and creative skills and helped develop my love for musical theatre further.'

-Further dos and don'ts
+Important dos and don'ts

 - Include lists in your application, like a list of all your hobbies.
 Focus on 1 or 2 points and talk about them in depth to show their relevance to your application